-Individuals desiring a California Preliminary Single Subject Teaching Credential should major in one of the following programs: English for Teachers, Mathematics for Teachers, or Social Science for Teachers (see information about these programs in this section of this catalog).
+Individuals desiring a California Preliminary Single Subject Teaching Credential should major in one of the following programs: Mathematics for Teachers, or Social Science for Teachers (see information about the programs in this section of this catalog).
 An Education Minor is recommended as it may shorten the credentialing process.

-Simpson University's Preliminary Teaching Credentials for Multiple Subjects and Single Subjects meet the requirements for SB 2042 and are fully accredited by the California Commission on Teacher Credentialing.
+Simpson University's Preliminary Multiple Subject and Single Subject Teaching Credentials meet the requirements for SB 2042 and are fully accredited by the California Commission on Teacher Credentialing.